sunsgs/Login-Test-Angular-JS/README.md

 Complete the fields with lenio@lenioapp.com - lenio to have correct access Any other user is rejected by the application
-You have to fill in the email form and at least 3 chars for password

 On login successfull the app will set a TOKEN encrypted (you will see the response).